sdcieo0330/VanadiumCast/README.md

 # VanadiumCast
-VanadiumCast is a simple and opensource video streaming tool
+VanadiumCast is a simple, peer-to-peer and opensource video streaming tool

 ## Install
 ### Windows